gh4ag/web_app_bokeh/README.md

 ## Remark

-No need to stop the server.
+No need to stop the server when using `unicorv` with the `--reload` option.

 ### Updating output